wso2-attic/product-private-paas/cartridges/templates-modules/zookeeper-3.4.6/README.md

-Apache Zookeeper Template for the Configurator
+Zookeeper Template for the Configurator
 -------------------------------------------------------------------------------------

 This template supports following configurations